cycon40/git_rms/README.txt

 **Planning response structure**

-The user hasn’t asked a specific question yet but made a statement.
-It seems like they want me to describe or outline something.
-Based on the guidelines, I should provide a detailed spec for a wrapper UI, using Git as a database with REST APIs.
-I’ll follow the rules and keep it concise but thorough.
-I'll break it into sections, like architecture and UI features, and ensure the format is assertive and clear without unnecessary explanations or developer jargon.
-Time to get to it.
 ### Overview
 A wrapper UI that uses Git issues and repository files as the canonical datastore and manages them exclusively through Git REST APIs.
 The wrapper provides a friendly, role-aware interface, enforces schemas and lifecycle rules, stores structured metadata inside issue bodies and labels, and mediates all reads and writes so Git remains the single source of truth.